12 Types of Wood That Are Perfect For Kitchen Countertops

 This small island topped with solid mahogany helps enhance and complete the country style look that this modern kitchen is trying to achieve.

-Country kitchen with green cabinets and custom wood counter island
+Country style kitchen with mint cabinets and custom wood surfaces

 This kitchen has a very prominent cabin style look, mainly due to its use of Pine wood on the floors, doors & windows and even the ceiling boards.
 The prominent dark knots adds more personality to the space and gives it a more natural appeal.